blogtheristo/blogtheristo/README.md

 Lifetime Consulting and its Specialists are the Corporate NIS2 Compliance Partner.
 Our Specialists are available from Lifetime Consulting Advice, Mentor, Coach, Build, and Transform.

-Lifetime Fleet is our human oriented service model where we advise, mentor, coach, build and transform one to one while offer you ride to the Airport or Business Meeting.
+Lifetime Fleet is our human oriented service model where we advise, mentor, coach, build and transform one to one and with AI while offer you travel to your destination ( for example to the Airport).
+While onboard You may have mentoring session one to one, a team meeting or perhaps one of our arranged Business Meetings (discussion with the investor we deliver to your project).

 Check out Lifetime Fleet from [lifetime.fi/fleet](https://lifetime.fi/fleet)

 ### Lifetime World: We are the Champions of Energy